mczero80/Tale-of-Kingdoms/README.md

-# Tale-of-Kingdoms
+# Tale of Kingdoms
-Not official port for new versions Minecraft.
+Not official port for Minecraft 1.7.10.